kylaswebb/PyTorch-AI-chatbot/README.md

 <h1 align="center">:robot: PyTorch AI-Chatbot for E-commerce Site :computer:</h1>

 In conversations, Context is king.
 This is a chatbot framework with a conversational model for an Ecommerce Website.
-The chatbot for this handles simple questions about hours of operation, reservation options, products in stock and so on.
+The chatbot handles simple questions about hours of operation, reservation options, products in stock and so on.
 The chatbot also handles contextual responses such as inquiries about same-day deliveries and shipping.

 ## :electric_plug: What to Expect
 - Training of the chatbot